muhammad-sayed-mahdy/handwritten-writer-identification/README.md

 ### STAT
     + Total number of authors: 657
-    + Total number of authors with two or more forms: 159
+    + Total number of authors with three or more forms: 159
     + Total number of forms in the system: 1539

 ## Tuning